Consensys/aragon_audit_report_2018-06-04_extended/Aragon-Audit-final.md

 <img height="120px" Hspace="30" Vspace="10" align="right" src="static-content-project-specific/aragon.png"/>

-The Aragon team has been developing a contract system that allows to create modular and upgradeable smart contracts to power decentralized organizations.
-ConsenSys Diligence was invited to conduct a comprehensive audit of the Aragon core component aragonOS and its native applications Voting, Finance, Vault and Token Manager.
+The Aragon team is developing a contract system that enables the creation modular and upgradeable smart contracts to power decentralized organizations.
+ConsenSys Diligence was invited to conduct a comprehensive audit of the Aragon core component, aragonOS and its native applications Voting, Finance, Vault and Token Manager.
 The audit was conducted with the awareness that the system will be used by end users who intend to create their own DAOs as well as developers who will build applications on top of aragonOS.
 The primary objective of the audit was to reveal issues that could jeopardize the integrity of a DAO deployment and the funds it holds.

+This report is the result of a [follow on audit](https://github.com/ConsenSys/aragon-audit-report), performed to verify changes made as a result of our initial audit.

 ### 1.1 Audit Dashboard